Pen Pen TriIcelon

-Pen Pen TriIcelon (ペンペントライアイスロン, Pen Pen ToraiAisuron), known simply as Pen Pen in Europe, is a video game created by one of the first Japanese companies to reveal Dreamcast development, General Entertainment, otherwise known as Land Ho!
-It was released in Japan as one of four launch titles.
+Pen Pen TriIcelon (ペンペントライアイスロン, Pen Pen ToraiAisuron), known simply as Pen Pen in Europe, is a video game created by one of the first Japanese companies to reveal Dreamcast development, General Entertainment, otherwise known as Team Land Ho!
+It was released in Japan as one of four launch titles, as well as all other regions.

+Development

+Pen Pen Trilceon was developed by Land Ho!, a former internal team at General Entertainment that later became its own company.
+The studio was still newly founded by the time development began.
+General Entertainment had been developing two titles, Pen Pen and Godzilla Generations, for the Dreamcast's launch.
+As a result, Pen Pen had a rushed development which likely explains its short length and lack of promised unlockables.

+The soundtrack was composed by Hiroyuki Nagashima, Hisahiko Horiuchi and Yuki Osaka under the band name "DogStarMan".
+The soundtrack was released on CD as Pen Pen Trilceon Sound Tracks by the label Marvelous Entertainment Inc. in December 1998.

 Gameplay

 A TriIcelon is similar to the real-world triathlon.
 TriIcelons consist of three separate sporting styles in one game: running, sliding, and swimming.
 These three things combine to make a race where everyone competes for first place.
 The TriIcelons take place in four courses: Sweets, Jungle, Toys, and Horror.

 The player controls little penguin-like characters called Pen Pen, in a race consisting of the three separate sporting styles.
 Both the sliding and swimming parts are raced by tapping and holding the action button in a rhythmic motion to maintain a smooth flowing pace.
 The running section is controlled simply with the analogue stick, also with the ability to jump, and charge into other competitors.
 The playable characters include the Pen Pens Sparky and Tina, the Pen Hippo Ballery, the Pen Shark Jaw, the Pen Walrus Back, the Pen Octopus Sneak, the Pen Dog Mr. Bow, and the unknown-species Hanamizu.